 Upon application for RPL, an RPL Kit will be provided to students.
 It is a portfolio of appropriate evidence detailing life and work experience mapped to the subject that students will need to complete in detail and submit.
 Students are to apply for the appropriate RPL Kit specific to the subject(s) they seek to RPL.

 Recognition will be granted provided that the student is able to provide sufficient documented evidence and the content and level of skill parallels that offered by College courses.
-Successful application will receive full credit for the relevant subjects.
+Successful applicants will receive full credit for the relevant subjects.

 Credit Transfer Procedure